 Non-recyclable waste collected in Hertfordshire is delivered either directly to landfill sites or taken to a waste transfer station near Watford.
 From there, residual waste is largely directed to a number of waste facilities in neighbouring counties and London.
 The use of such facilities allows both energy to be recovered from residual waste, which contributes towards the UK's power needs and minimises the use of landfill.

 More information can be found in the Hertfordshire Waste Partnership (HWP) Annual report.

 Why is knowing what to recycle so confusing?
 I'm struggling to know whether I can recycle something, who can I ask for help?

 Recycling collected at the kerbside is generally household packaging materials, including plastic bottles, pots, tubs and trays, paper, cardboard, glass bottles and jars, tins and cans and foil.
 If you're unsure if something can be recycled leave it out of your recycling.
-Alternatively, check out our guide to bins page or contact us if you are still unsure.
+Alternatively, check out our Guide to Bins, Boxes & Collections page or Contact Us if you are still unsure.

 Why do my friends and family that live in other boroughs recycle differently to me?

 Local district and borough councils can determine their own recycling collection scheme and what they collect.
 Considerations for collection schemes may include the makeup and layout of properties and the extent of the collection area they need to cover.
 The recyclables collected will usually be determined by contracts in place for reprocessing.